Noel-leoN/MapExt2/README.md

 - Free Range Camera：a must-have too
 - Water Feature: better control of water sources, important for bigger maps
 - 529 Tiles： essential for managing maptiles
+- Anarchy: Some service buildings that require special resources need to be opened, such as groundwater pumping stations, geothermal power stations, etc.

 ## Issues
 * Due to the floating-point precision issues in the vanilla game simulation system (probably because of performance considerations), there might be some weird height display glitches at the edges of the map.
 Try to set up the residential/commercial/industrial areas close to the center of the map.